 Products

-We didn’t have midsize warmers or plug-in warmers; there were no Travel Tins.
+We didn’t have midsize warmers or plug-in warmers; there were no diffusers or scent pods.
 There was a brick included in the optional Consultant Scent of the Month kit, but it was wrapped in cellophane (I found an old chunk in the back of a drawer and is also shown in the above photo).
 Bricks were not available for customers to purchase.
 Some of my favorite scents that are no longer around include Tuscan Garden, Rum Cake, Black Pepper and Clove, Pomegranate Orange Zest and Fresh Brewed Coffee.
 Hanging Fresheners were called Car Candles and they were not available in all scents.

 Fairs and Shows